Break-even and profit

 Calculate break-even point

 This is a simplified formula.
-Talk to your accountant or financial adviser when planning.
+Talk to your accountant, bookkeeper or tax agent when planning.

 Break-even and minimum sales template